For some footballers, the journey to the top can be a long and arduous one.

 It would be some time before he cemented a regular starting berth in Barca’s midfield.
 Before then, question marks surrounded his ability to replace former midfielder Pep Guardiola at the heart of the team, question marks that seem now laughable.
 Literally, according to the man himself.

 “I didn’t get recognition until 2008 when I’d been in the team for ten years,” said Xavi told El Periodico in 2015.
 “If I leaf through papers from years gone by, it makes me laugh: they said I was obsolete, that Edgar Davids made me look good, that I only moved the ball from side to side, they called me ‘the windscreen wiper’…”

 Bergkamp’s talent was never in question.
 After all, he finished behind Roberto Baggio for the 1993 Ballon d’Or.

-However, a miserable spell at Inter Milan dented his confidence and even when he joined Arsenal, the Dutch number 10 didn’t exactly hit the ground running, failing to score in his first seven league games.
+However, a miserable spell at Inter Milan dented his confidence and even when he joined Arsenal, the Dutch No.10 didn’t exactly hit the ground running, failing to score in his first seven league games.
 This led to some describing his acquisition as a waste of money.
 But he who laughs last laughs longest.
-Bergkamp’s first goals for the club came in a 4-2 win over Southampton in late September 1995 and compelled one journalist to lead with the line, ‘THIS was the day the doubters of Dennis Bergkamp’s worth were routed,’ in his post-match report.
+Bergkamp’s first goals for Arsenal came in a 4-2 win over Southampton in late September 1995 and compelled one journalist to lead with the line, ‘THIS was the day the doubters of Dennis Bergkamp’s worth were routed,’ in his post-match report.